-I love a good chat about reading, writing, and all the rest of what we do as artists, whether the chat takes place in person or (more and more these days) through email.
-This page offers links for some of my favorites.
+Who doesn't love a good chat about reading, writing, and all the rest of what we do as artists, whether the chat takes place in person or (more and more these days) through email?
+This page offers links for some of mine.

 Certain questions keep coming up--how do you get started as a writer, how do you get your ideas, how much research do you do, do you like it, how do you keep producing?
 I share my personal story here; I'm sure you'll find your way..
 And please do find your way--we need your stories too!

-For more tips and tricks from my personal aesthetic, please go to "Advice for Writers."
+For more tips and tricks from my personal experience and aesthetic, please go to "Advice for Writers."

 Reflecting on my review of a novel by Stacey D'Erasmo: "I connect with the idea that you can fail as an artist (and not even be a very nice person) and still have moments of unexplainable beauty — that even a failed artist can have an artful life.”